mxwllslvr/creating-virtual-machines-in-the-cloud/README.md

 </p>

 <p>
 Review VMs: Use the search bar to return to Virtual Machines.
-Both “windows-vm” and “linux-vm” will be listed, displaying details such as esource Group, region, operating system, and Public IP addresses.
+Both “Windows-VM” and “Linux-VM” will be listed, displaying details such as source group, region, operating system, and public IP addresses.

 Note: The Start, Stop, and Restart options in the Virtual Machines section allow you to manage VM states.
 To optimize costs, stop VMs when not in use.
 For additional practice, you may delete the Resource Group and repeat the process.
 </p>